starsarenaorg/arena-dex-contracts/README.md

 1. Router02 works just as is and calculates the amounts as if there is a 0.3 % fee.
 2. The excess amount normally stay in the Pair contract and go to liquidity providers
 3. Instead of leaving them in the contract, we calculate the amount of fees and send a percentage of them to a treasury address.
-4. The liquidity constant check is modified to handle the sent fees but it still ensures k_new > k_old.
+4. The liquidity constant check is not modified and accounts for the correct amount of fees.

 This means liquidity providers wont get the full fees but a portion of them, depending on the fee percentage set by the protocol.